 A window will pop up, displaying your Mac’s webcam by default.
 Click the arrow next to the red Record button and select your iPad or iPhone.

-You can also select your desired microphone here — so you could record a video of your iOS device’s screen while speaking into a microphone connected to your Mac.
-To avoid visual distractions, the time on your iOS device will be set to 9:41 am and the name of your cellular carrier will be hidden until you stop recording.
+When you do, you’ll see the time and file size start to increase as it records.
+To avoid visual distractions, the time on your device will be set to 9:41 am and the name of your cellular carrier will be hidden until you stop recording.

 When you’re done, click the Stop button.
 The QuickTime window will then show the video you recorded, and you can click the Play button to play it back.